Run a Validator

 To participate in the consensus process in the Aptos mainnet, you must deploy and run a validator node and a validator fullnode.
 Optionally you can also run a public fullnode.
 This document presents a high-level conceptual overview of the important steps involved in deploying the nodes for validation.

-See also the external resources offered by your fellow node operators.
+See also the external resources for tools and services offered by your fellow node operators.

 Read the node requirements.